project-zot/project-zot.github.io/docs/articles/storage.md

 ## Cache drivers

-A cache driver is used to store duplicate blobs when `dedupe` is enabled.  zot supports database caching using BoltDB as the cache driver for local filesystems and DynamoDB for remote filesystems.
+A cache driver is used to store duplicate blobs when `dedupe` is enabled.  zot supports database caching using BoltDB as the cache driver for local filesystems and DynamoDB and Redis for remote filesystems.

 ### BoltDB